Plastic Mythology

 In the early days, the metal gears in the drive train were machined from blanks; they’re beautifully crafted shiny bits of metal.
 At some point in the early 80s (late-series Hobart production) they started using another process which isn’t nearly as nice but has no significant practical effect on the quality or performance of the mixer.

-The “Pro” series mixers use a different setup, in which the motor is a completely enclosed unit within the body of the mixer, and the motor shaft turns an enclosed transmission.
+The “Professional HD”, “Professional 5 Plus”, “Professional 6”, and “Professional 600” model types (KG25, KV25, KP26, and a few others) use a different setup, in which the motor is a completely enclosed unit within the body of the mixer, and the motor shaft turns an enclosed transmission.
 The gears in the transmission are metal as well; and the worm gear follower is made of bronze.
 This allows the Pro series mixers to handle heavier loads; but the bronze gear is the “mechanical fuse”, and it too will wear and can fail.

-Early generations of the Pro series used a plastic housing for the transmission, which was prone to failure.
-There was a recall for this; and modern production (after 2005 or so) uses a metal housing for the transmission.
-If you have a Pro series that old, it’s due for maintenance anyway, and at that time you can replace the transmission housing with the upgraded part.
+(Side note 2: early generations of this design used a plastic housing for the transmission, which was prone to failure.
+There was a recall for this; and after 2005 or so Whirlpool switched to a metal housing for the transmission.
+If you have mixer older than that, it’s due for maintenance and at that time you should replace the transmission housing with the upgraded part.
+You’ll find more details on parts and materials here.)